 Fire Department: The Wilton Fire Department consists of 28 full-time career firefighters plus an apparatus maintenance supervisor and a full-time administrative secretary.
+They take pride in being a "community first" organization displayed by their compassion, professionalism, philanthropy and their ability to get the job done.
 The fire vehicle fleet consists of three engines, one engine/tanker, one ladder truck and six support vehicles operating from two fire stations.
-All firefighters receive training from and are certified through the Connecticut State Fire Academy.
-All operational shift career firefighters are State Certified Emergency Medical Technicians.
-In addition to providing fire suppression, the department provides basic life support services during medical emergencies, hazardous materials response, dive rescue, heavy rescue, fire code inspection, fire safety and prevention services.
-The department actively participates in fire emergency mutual aid agreements with all six neighboring communities or departments, automatic mutual aid response agreements with five neighboring communities as well as the statewide fire emergency response plan.
-The department is a charter member of the Fairfield County Hazardous Material Response Team and has eight members trained to the Hazardous Materials Technician level.
-All other firefighters are trained to the Operations Level.
-The Insurance Service Office (ISO) gives Wilton a primary rating of four on a scale of one to ten with one being the highest rating in the northern 2/3 of the town where there are no water mains or fire hydrants.
-In the downtown area, the ISO rating is 9.
+All firefighters receive training from, and are certified through, the Connecticut State Fire Academy.
+All operational shift career firefighters and officers are State Certified Emergency Medical Technicians.
+In addition to providing fire suppression, the department provides basic life support services during medical emergencies, hazardous materials response, dive rescue, heavy rescue, fire code inspection, fire investigation, and fire and life safety prevention educational services.
+The department actively participates in fire emergency mutual aid agreements with all six neighboring communities or departments, automatic mutual aid response agreements with five neighboring communities as well as the Statewide Fire Emergency Response Plan.
+The department is a charter member of the Fairfield County Hazardous Material Response Team and has eight members trained to the Hazardous Materials "Technician" level.
+All other firefighters are trained to the "Operations Level" in accordance with OSHA1910.120(q).
+The Insurance Services Office (ISO) gives Wilton a primary fire insurance rating of nine on a scale of one to ten (with one being the highest rating) in the northern 2/3 of the town where there are no water mains or fire hydrants.
+In this section of town, the fire department transports 4,000 gallons of water on mobile apparatus to the scene, in order to start fire operations while mutual aid is en route.
+In the downtown area where there are water mains and fire hydrants, the ISO rating is 4.

 Ambulance and Paramedic Services: Emergency medical care and transportation in Wilton are provided by the not for profit corporation, Wilton Volunteer Ambulance Corps, LLC (WVAC), from facilities owned by the Town.
 Emergency service is provided by WVAC personnel (Emergency Medical Technicians, Emergency Medical Responders, and drivers) who are on duty 24/7, 365 days a year.
-WVAC owns two fully equipped ambulances and responded to 1,290 calls in 2014.
+WVAC owns two fully equipped ambulances and responded to 1,391 calls in 2016.